-- handle the administration of such general meeting (including but not limited to the handling of the voting of proxies submitted by Members). - 16.5 The board of Directors may call general meetings, and they shall on a Member's requisition pursuant to Article 16.6 proceed to convene an extraordinary general meeting of the Company. - 16.6 Member(s) who are entitled to submit a Member's requisition as provided in the preceding Article 16.5 are Member(s) of the Company holding at the date of deposit of the requisition not less than 3% of the total number of the outstanding Shares at the time of requisition and whose Shares shall have been held by such Member(s) for at least one year. - 16.7 The requisition must state in writing the matters to be discussed at the extraordinary general meeting and the reason therefor and must be signed by the requisitionists and duly delivered to the Company, and may consist of several documents in like form each signed by one or more requisitionists. - 16.8 If the board of Directors do not within fifteen days from the date of the delivery of the requisition dispatch the notice of an extraordinary general meeting, the requisitionists may themselves convene an extraordinary general meeting in accordance with the Applicable Public Company Rules. - 16.9 Member(s) holding more than 50% of the total number of the outstanding Shares for at least three month may themselves convene an extraordinary general meeting.
-The period and the number of Shares held shall be determined based on the shareholding on the book closing date. - 17.5 Matters pertaining to (a) election or discharge of Directors. - (b) alteration of the Articles, - (c) reduction of capital, terms regarding issues that should be enumerated in a notice for a shareholders' meeting, nor does it ban a company with its Articles of Incorporation issues which should not be submitted through extemporaneous (unscheduled) motion.
-The relevant procedures may be provided under the Articles of Incorporation.
+- outside Taiwan, the Company shall engage a professional securities agent in Taiwan to handle the administration of such general meeting (including but not limited to the handling of the voting of proxies submitted by Members). - 16.5 The board of Directors may call general meetings, and they shall on a Member's requisition pursuant to Article 16.6 proceed to convene an extraordinary general meeting of the Company. - 16.6 Member(s) who are entitled to submit a Member's requisition as provided in the preceding Article 16.5 are Member(s) of the Company holding at the date of deposit of the requisition not less than 3% of the total number of the outstanding Shares at the time of requisition and whose Shares shall have been held by such Member(s) for at least one year. - 16.7 The requisition must state in writing the matters to be discussed at the extraordinary general meeting and the reason therefor and must be signed by the requisitionists and duly delivered to the Company, and may consist of several documents in like form each signed by one or more requisitionists. - 16.8 If the board of Directors do not within fifteen days from the date of the delivery of the requisition dispatch the notice of an extraordinary general meeting, the requisitionists may themselves convene an extraordinary general meeting in accordance with the Applicable Public Company Rules. - 16.9 Member(s) holding more than 50% of the total number of the outstanding Shares for at least three month may themselves convene an extraordinary general meeting.
+The period and the number of Shares held shall be determined based on the shareholding on the book closing date. - 17.5 Matters pertaining to (a) election or discharge of

+- the Articles of Incorporation.

+Companies Law of the British

+Cayman Islands does not provide

+terms regarding issues that should

+be enumerated in a notice for a

+shareholders' meeting, nor does it

+ban a company with its Articles of

+Incorporation issues which should

+not be submitted through

+extemporaneous (unscheduled)

+motion.
+The relevant procedures

+may be provided under the Articles

+of Incorporation.

-A foreign issuer is just an exempted company as defined under the Companies Law of the British Cayman Islands.
+A foreign issuer is just an exempted - company as defined under the Companies Law of the British Cayman Islands.
 In accordance with Companies Law of the British Cayman Islands, a shareholders' meeting is not necessarily convened every year.
 The Company's Articles of Incorporation have, nevertheless, expressly provided under Article 16.2: "Where the Company becomes a listed public company, the Company shall convene a shareholders' meeting within six months from closure of every fiscal year as a shareholders' regular meeting which shall be expressly stated in the notices of the shareholders' meeting.
-During a shareholders' meeting, the relevant reports shall be provided in a board meeting (if any).
+During a shareholders' meeting, the relevant reports shall be provided in a board meeting (if anv).